 Step 4: Deploy the configuration file using your standard processes.

 After execution of Office Deployment Tool (ODT), the Office Automatic Update 2.0 task will automatically run based on trigger definition in scheduled task.
 After that task runs, it detects the updated policy and updates the assigned channel.
 After the task runs again, it detects the new assigned channel and Office updates to a new build from that channel.
-The Office user interface on the client device will not show the updated channel until a build of Office from the new channel is installed.

 Change the update channel with Group Policy